 Welcome to the Department of Health Management and Policy.
 Our department comprises faculty members with nationally and internationally recognized expertise in health care administration, public health management, health services research, and health policy.
-Our mission is, “To improve the organization and delivery of personal and public health services in Kentucky and beyond through education, health services research, and service,” as described in more detail below.

 The health care field comprises a substantial portion of the U.S. economy, thus creating abundant employment opportunities in health care management and health policy.

 The Master’s in Health Administration (MHA) degree program prepares graduates for managerial positions in health systems, hospitals, clinics, and health insurance organizations.

 The Master’s of Public Health (MPH) with a concentration in Population Health Policy and Management prepares graduates for managerial positions in federal, state, or large local public health departments as well as leadership roles in health policy.
 The Doctorate in Public Health (DrPH) with a concentration in Health Management and Policy gives students advanced management, policy, and data analysis skills to prepare them for more senior level management and policy positions in public health agencies.